WesleyKProfile/Automated-Port-Scan-Logger/README.md

 <img src="https://github.com/WesleyKProfile/Automated-Port-Scan-Logger/assets/168662972/bda21b68-e7c4-4e3d-b01a-ed7f3f423958" alt="image">

-<sub>Ref 3: Ref 3: The image shows the user entering three different operators.
+<sub>Ref 3: The image shows the user entering three different operators.
 The "-A" operator will enable OS detection, Version detection, Script scanning, and Traceroute.
 The "-T4" runs Nmap in the second fastest mode.
 The "-p-" operator scans all ports.</sub>

 5. If an invalid IP address or Nmap operator is entered, no scan will be performed, and the script will prompt the user to decide whether they wish to scan again.